Amrinder Singh Raja Warring: MLA: second term

-MLA third term
+MLA: third term

 During the campaign for the 2022 Punjab Legislative Assembly election, Warring sang songs and danced during his public meetings.
 His associates said this was done "to strike a chord with commoners".
 He won the election.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.

-In March 2022, when CM designate Bhagwant Mann took steps to end the VIP culture and ordered to withdraw police security from 122 former MLAs and ministers.
-A total of 384 policemen of the state, involved in the security of those politicians were transferred to their parent unit.
-Mann had stated that the police force was needed for security of the people and not VIPs.
-As ordered, 21 security personnel, the largest in the list were withdrawn from the service of Warring.
 On 9 April 2022, Warring was appointed by the national leadership of Congress as the chief of Congress in Punjab.

+MP: first term

+In June, Warring won the 2024 Indian general election from Ludhiana Lok Sabha constituency and was elected as a Member of Parliament, Lok Sabha by defeating his nearest competitor, Ravneet Singh Bittu of the Bharatiya Janata Party by a margin of 20,942 votes.

 Family

-Born to Kuldeep Singh and Malkeet Kaur, he lost his parents when he was still a child, and was brought up by his maternal uncles, later brought up by Sindhwani Family.
-He is married to Amrita J. Singh, and he has a son and a daughter.
+Born to Kuldeep Singh and Malkeet Kaur, he lost his parents when he was still a child, and was brought up by his maternal uncles.
+He is married to Amrita Singh, and he has a son and a daughter.
+She is a INC candidate in the upcoming state by-polls.
 He was earlier known as Raja Sotha, with Sotha being the name of his maternal village.
 Later, he began using the name of his paternal village called Warring.

+Corruption charges in Bus Body Building Scam

+In June 2022, the Shiromani Akali Dal (SAD) demanded a CBI probe, claiming Raja Warring, while serving as Punjab’s Transport Minister, caused heavy losses to the state by awarding overpriced bus body construction contracts.
+RTI responses suggested that instead of procuring bus bodies locally for ₹8.20–8.40 lakh, contracts were given to a Jaipur-based firm at ₹11.98 lakh per bus, involving a total of 840 buses.
+This allegedly caused a loss of approximately ₹4 lakh per bus, plus an additional ₹1.51 crore in transportation costs and ₹18 crore in taxes a cumulative estimated loss of around ₹60 crore.

+According to reports from the Rozana spokesman, the Vigilance Bureau initiated a probe into Raja Warring’s tenure.
+It flagged irregularities such as issuing numerous route permits to private operators and associates.
+The Bureau questioned why local bus body fitting—typically costing ₹4–7 lakh—was bypassed in favor of the much higher ₹11.98 lakh per body contracts.
+This was estimated to have caused a loss of around ₹100 crore to the Punjab Transport Department.